 Canoe and kayak rentals: Wilderness Supply Co., 244 Pearl St. in Port Arthur, rents and sells outdoors equipment, 807-684-9555.

-Accommodations: The Holiday Inn Express & Suites is the newest hotel.
-It's in the Intercity area between Confederation College and Lakehead University.
+The newer Holiday Inn Express & Suites is in the Intercity area between Confederation College and Lakehead University.
 It has an indoor pool.